kcharbo3/Arbitrary-Laser-Fields-for-PIC/README.md

 files from stage 4 to get the entering laser field.
 Once the values are read and input into the PIC simulation, the PIC software uses it's own E&M equations to propagate the field.

-## Parameter Files
+## Config Files
-There are a few files that define the parameters of the laser and simulation that the user will want to change.
-The files are:
+The parameters for the laser and the PIC simulation can be set through a config file.
+The `configs/base_config.py` is a config file that sets all parameters.
+The user can use this config file, use a config file that copies the base_config but modifies only a few parameters (see `configs/modified_base_config_example.py`), or create an entirely new config.
+The path to this config file will be handed over to the laser generation code and PIC namelist so that the laser will be generated with the correct parameters, and the simulation will run with the correct parameters.
+For example, the tutorial simulation in `./tutorials/tutorial_sim/` uses `tutorial_config.py`.

-1. `/fourier_prop/laser_input/laser_parameters.py` - defines the primary laser parameters
+There are 5 sections of parameters that can be set in the config file:

-2. `/fourier_prop/laser_input/propagation_parameters.py` - defines the primary propagation parameters such as grid resolutions
+1. Laser Parameters - defines the primary laser parameters.
-3. `/fourier_prop/laser_input/advanced_parameters.py` - parameters not commonly used, but give finer control over the laser
+2. Propagation Parameters - defines the primary propagation parameters such as grid resolutions.
-4. `/fourier_prop/read_laser/sim_grid_parameters.py` - parameters used for the PIC simulation grid, and therefore for the laser interpolation grid
+3. Advanced Parameters - parameters not commonly used, but give finer control over the laser.
-5. `/fourier_prop/read_laser/sim_grid_parameters_2d.py` - same as 4., but for 2d simulations
+4. Simulation Grid Parameters - parameters used for the PIC simulation grid, and therefore for the laser interpolation grid.
-6. `fourier_prop/sim_helpers/sim_parameters.py` - parameters for the PIC simulation namelist, such as foil thickness.
-Can be used by namelists.
+5. Other Simulation Parameters - other parameters needed for the simulation such as foil dimensions.

 ### Laser Parameters
 | Parameter                  | Description                                                                                                                                       | Accepted Values                                                                                                                                                                              |